computerserviceips/PS-SFTA/README.md

 ### Notes

 - Windows KB5034765 introduced a UCPD.sys protection that blocks registry writes to `UserChoice` keys for some extensions and protocols.
 SFTA now writes those values through a dynamically named temporary copy of `powershell.exe` to ensure associations can be updated successfully.
+- When a ProgId has not previously been recorded for an extension, SFTA also seeds the corresponding `OpenWithProgids` entry so Windows does not prompt to pick an app even though the `UserChoice` hash is already present.

 ## Additional Instructions